microsoft/OCP-ISV-Machine-Learning-Hands-on-Lab/004-lab-azureml-experiment.md

 3. To remove these redundant fields, switch to the “Experiments” page open the experiment “Lab04” and switch to the “Predictive experiment” as in the step 3 of the section “Publishing a trained model as Web Service” in this lab.

-4. Drag & drop two “Project Columns” module from “Data Transformation” -> “Manipulation” -> “Project Columns” node path.
-One “Project Columns” module under “Linoise.csv” module, the other under “Score Model” module as shown below.
+4. Drag & drop two “Project Columns” module from “Data Transformation” -> “Manipulation” -> “Select Columns in DataSet” node path.
+One “Select Columns in DataSet” module under “Linoise.csv” module, the other under “Score Model” module as shown below.
 ![](./imgs/4.2.i020.png)

-5. Reconnect the input/output ports between “linoise.csv” to “Score Model” and “Score Model” to “Web service output” modules by putting the “Project Columns” modules in between as shown below.
+5. Reconnect the input/output ports between “linoise.csv” to “Score Model” and “Score Model” to “Web service output” modules by putting the “Select Columns in DataSet” modules in between as shown below.
 ![](./imgs/4.2.i021.png)

-6. Click on the first “Project Columns” module and then click the “Launch column selector” button on the properties window.
+6. Click on the first “Select Columns in DataSet” module and then click the “Launch column selector” button on the properties window.
 ![](./imgs/4.2.i022.png)

 7. Select just “x” columns in the pop-up window.
 ![](./imgs/4.2.i023.png)

-8. Now do the same for the second “Project Columns” module.
+8. Now do the same for the second “Select Columns in DataSet” module.
 Select just “Scored Labels” column as output.
 ![](./imgs/4.2.i024.png)

 9. Press “RUN” to run the experiment once again with its recent updates.